 The legislation places new obligations on you as a Data Controller and on our relationship with you as your Data Processor.

-Recruitive Software are committed to complying with the GDPR as a data processor and helping you to comply with your obligations as a data controller.
+Recruitive Limited are committed to complying with the GDPR as a data processor and helping you to comply with your obligations as a data controller.
 We will continue to work closely with our legal team to ensure we have an optimal understanding of the GDPR and the new responsibilities we share with you in protecting personal data.
-New GDPR features, particularly in the area of consent management and data anonymisation have also been introduced
+New GDPR features, particularly in the area of consent management and data anonymisation have also been introduced.

 How are we working toward best practice compliance?